- Have Questions

 The overall fatigue and pain that characterizes arthritis can prevent you from being a reliable employee who is able to work.
 Joint pain in the wrists and arms can hinder the ability to lift objects to shoulder level and higher, grasp objects, and reach forward and overhead.
 If joint pain involves the lumbar back area, it can significantly affect a person’s ability to stoop (bend at the waist) and to crouch.
 An experienced New York disability lawyer will know exactly what about your case will help you to win your appeal and start receiving benefits.

 You may qualify for disability benefits if your arthritis makes it impossible for you to work.
 With his years of experience in successfully handling disability matters, New York disability lawyers at Hermann Law Group, PLLC will carefully assess the facts of your case to see if you have a good chance of succeeding in appealing a disability denial.
-For a free initial consultation, call (888) 311-7642.
-You can also fill out the free claim evaluation form on the right of this page.
+For a complimentary consultation, call (888) 311-7642.
+You can also fill out the complimentary claim evaluation form on the right of this page.